browninaz/mainwp-report-templates/README.md

 The plw-essential-business template will be sent to clients that subscribed to the essential maintenance package once complete and rendering properly.
 The default template modified for this specific template is the pro-report-basic.

 The goal is to customize templates to use for clients at each maintenance package level.
-Once the first template is styled to satisfaction, the rest should be straight forward.
+Once the first template is styled to satisfaction, the rest should be  pretty straight forward.

 I am new to code and web development and learning this as I go.
 If anyone visiting this page has custom template ideas or complete designs, please message me.
 Any help is greatly appreciated!